EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ---

-## TODO
+## Use `$HOME/safe_data/`

+As mentioned, if `$HOME/safe_data/` exists in your home directory on the back-end, then that is mounted into a container.
+Otherwise, a subdirectory of `/safe_data/` corresponding to your project (and inferred from your user group) is mounted, if such a subdirectory can be found. |

-Another thing you can try is to use the File Manager or the command-line to create a `$HOME/safe_data/` directory and then create some files in it.
-If you rerun the app, this time `outputs-NUMBER/safe_data.txt` will list the files you created.
-For example, assume `$HOME/safe_data/` was created as follows (with three empty files):
+Using the File Manager, or via a session on the back-end accessed from within Open OnDemand, or on the VM from which you accessed Open OnDemand, create a `$HOME/safe_data/` directory and then create some files in it.
+For example:

 ```bash
 mkdir $HOME/safe_data/